Alert Number: CA049557_11/14/18(11/19)

-Recently, one consumer reported that the representative contacted the consumer from various phone numbers and threatened legal action if the debt was not paid.
-The consumer stated that CFS* refused to provide proof of the debt.
-The consumer also reported that she had never obtained a loan from EP Processing, LLC.
+One consumer reported that the representative contacted the consumer from various phone numbers and threatened legal action if the debt was not paid.
+The consumer stated that the caller refused to provide proof of the debt.
+The consumer also reported never obtaining a loan from “EP Processing, LLC.”

 In addition, two Washington State consumers received phone calls that claimed that the consumers failed to repay a loan from GDS Solutions Collections.
 The phone calls occurred at odd hours of the day and threatened legal action if the debt was not paid by a certain date.
-The consumer requested documentation to substantiate the debt, but the caller refused to provide such documentation.
+One consumer requested documentation to substantiate the debt, but the caller refused to provide such documentation.

 Report Suspicious Activity, Scams, or Fraud

-Washington State residents only: If you are a victim of a collection scam or if you suspect illegal or fraudulent activity involving a financial product or service, please contact the Department at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.
+Washington State residents only: If you are a victim of a collection scam or if you suspect illegal or fraudulent activity involving a financial product or service, please contact the Department of Financial Institutions at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.
 You may also wish to contact the state of Washington Office of the Attorney General at www.atg.wa.gov.

-If you live in another state, go to this webpage to find the regulator in your home state. http://mortgage.nationwidelicensingsystem.org/consumer/Pages/AgencyContacts.aspx
+If you live in another state, go to this webpage to find the regulator in your home state. http://mortgage.nationwidelicensingsystem.org/consumer/Pages/AgencyContacts.aspx.